Raising Reading Achievement

-Reading researchers agree that SBRI is key to developing proficient readers and is especially important for students in high-poverty schools.
+Reading researchers agree that science-based reading instruction is key to developing proficient readers and is especially important for students in high-poverty schools.
 David Sousa states “many reading deficits are not intrinsic to the child, but to the classroom instructional environment.
 Conscientious but inadequately trained teachers may be using outdated programs and methodologies.”

-SAReads uses evidence-based methods to help teachers and instructional staff develop knowledge of SBRI.
-The principal, teachers and instructional staff on the entire campus are empowered to meet the language and literacy needs of their students and they embed research-based practices in the school culture.
+SAReads is enlisting the national LETRS (Language Essentials for Teachers of Reading and Spelling) training and certification team.
+Principals, teachers and instructional staff will be trained by LETRS trainers and empowered to meet the language and literacy needs of their students as they embed research-based practices in the school culture.

 Five Years to Full Literacy

 Year 1: Gather data, purchase materials, begin professional development.

 Year 2: Align and refine.
 Start strategic interventions.

 Year 3: Stick with it!
 Align and refine.

 Year 5: Target: 90-95% Proficiency!